williamyang98/WordBlitzBot/README.md

 ```
 python3 run_bot.py
 ```
+Press read to create the word matrix.
+If there are an incorrect characters, fix these up.
+Then press solve to automatically solve Word Blitz.
+For the time being, the only way to stop the program is to CTRL-ALT-DELETE.

 ## Completed
+* Autoclicking and dragging
+* Basic UI
+* Solver for word matrix
 * Parser for converting list of dictionary words into a tree
-* Solver for word matrix
 * Cropping for all characters
-* Basic UI

 ## Todo
 * Implement custom deep neural nets to process the image